-Once you've specified trusted signers, you should verify that the signers are active.
-For a trusted signer to be active, both of the following must be true:
+After you add trusted signers to your distribution, you may want to verify that the signers are active.
+For a trusted signer to be active, the following must be true:

 - The AWS account must have at least one active key pair.
-You can set a key pair to inactive when you rotate your keys.
-For more information, go to Access Credential Rotation). - CloudFront must be aware of the active key pair.
-After you create a key pair, there can be a short period of time before CloudFront is aware the key pair exists).
+If you're rotating key pairs, the account will temporarily have two active key pairs, the old key pair and the new one. - CloudFront must be aware of the active key pair.
+After you create a key pair, there can be a short period of time before CloudFront is aware the key pair exists.